Gelation in cluster coagulation processes: Introduction

-Although an extensive literature is devoted to the classical Marcus--Lushnikov, relatively less is known about variants of this model incorporating inhomogenieties of particles, for example, their shape, velocity, or location in space.
-A framework introduced by Norris in~\cite{norris-cluster-coag}, called the \emph{cluster coagulation model}, allows one to incorporate these features in a rather general way (see also~\cite{Norris} for a variant that incorporates diffusion of clusters).
+Although an extensive literature is devoted to the classical Marcus--Lushnikov process, relatively less is known about variants of this model incorporating inhomogenieties of particles, for example, their shape, velocity, or location in space.
+A framework introduced by Norris in~\cite{norris-cluster-coag}, called the \emph{cluster coagulation model}, allows one to incorporate these features in a rather general way.
+In~\cite{norris-cluster-coag} a weak law of large numbers has also been proved, recently extended to weaker assumptions in~\cite{AnIyMa24}.
+See also~\cite{Norris} for a variant that incorporates diffusion of clusters.
 However, apart from a particular special case of the model~\cite{heydecker2019bilinear}, general criteria for gelation in this model that incorporate information about these inhomogeneities are lacking, despite being of interest from both the perspective of applications in physics, and mathematically.

-We do note that there are a number of results related to other models incorporating the movement of particles as Brownian motions in space~\cite{hammond-rezakhanlou-07, hammond-rezkhanlou-moment-bounds-07, yaghouti-rezkhanlou-hammond-09, rezakhanlou-14-pointwise-bounds}, or as particles jumping across two sites~\cite{Schultze-wagner-06, wagner-post-gelation}; but we are not aware of any general results concerning criteria for gelation in these models, apart from the interesting~\emph{induced gelation} effect in a particular case of the two-site model~\cite{eibeck-wagner-01}.
+It should be noted that whilst this model is rather general, and can incorporate spatial characteristics in the clusters, it lacks an important feature: \emph{movement of particles in space} independent of coagulation events.
+There are a number of results related to other models incorporating the movement of particles as Brownian motions in space~\cite{hammond-rezakhanlou-07, hammond-rezkhanlou-moment-bounds-07, yaghouti-rezkhanlou-hammond-09, rezakhanlou-14-pointwise-bounds}, or as particles jumping across two sites~\cite{Schultze-wagner-06, wagner-post-gelation}; but we are not aware of any general results concerning criteria for gelation in these models, apart from the interesting~\emph{induced gelation} effect in a particular case of the two-site model~\cite{eibeck-wagner-01}.
 Recently, in~\cite{AnKoLaPa23}, the question of gelation in a spatial coagulation model has been approached using a different approach, with Poisson point processes and large deviations.